Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Berlin actually eats.

 Tip: No reservations.
 Arrive before 12:30 or 19:00 to skip the queue; cash and card accepted.

-Henne Alt-Berliner Wirtshaus on Berlin's Leuschnerdamm has cooked one dish since 1907: a milk-fed roast half-chicken with kraut salad and bread, served in the original tavern.
+Henne Alt-Berliner Wirtshaus on Berlin's Leuschnerdamm has cooked one dish since 1907: a milk-fed roast half-chicken with kraut salad and bread.

 Signature: Half a roast chicken, Kraut salad